rezapaki1376/cPB/README.md

 pretraining used Datasets:
 * **weather_pretraining**: W3

+## 3) Project structure

+#### datasets
+This repository contains all the data streams used in this work which are explained in detail in Section 2[2) Dataset Description].
 #### utils
 It contains all the pre-required functions such as preprocessing, metrics calculation, etc.